 Finding a list of solicitors is easy using our helpline or website.
-Call 020 7320 5650 or visit www.lawsociety.org.uk/find-a-solicitor to start your search, but think carefully about what type of service you need.
-Here are just some of the issues you should consider:
+Call 020 7320 5650 or visit our Find a Solicitor website to start your search.
+Here are some of the issues you should consider and some further information.

 Solicitors may offer services in a wide range of legal subjects, although more and more individual solicitors are specialising in only one or two subjects.
 If your usual firm of solicitors cannot help you with all your needs, they will be happy to refer you to another solicitor.
 Or, if you prefer, they can get the advice of a specialist on your behalf.

-All solicitors in private practice must hold a practising certificate issued by the Solicitors Regulation Authority, the independent regulator (set up by the Law Society) which sets the rules that all solicitors must follow.
+All solicitors in private practice must hold a practising certificate issued by the Solicitors Regulation Authority, the professional regulatory body for solicitors.
 This guarantees that the solicitor is qualified to practise and has insurance to protect you if anything goes wrong.
-If you want to be sure, ask to see the certificate (which should be on display in your solicitor’s office) or contact the Solicitors Regulation Authority on 0870 606 2555 or go to www.sra.org.uk to check.
+If you want to be sure, ask to see the certificate (which should be on display in your solicitor's office) or contact the Solicitors Regulation Authority on 0370 606 2555 or go to www.sra.org.uk to check.

 Solicitors may use other staff to deal with some aspects of your case.
 These staff will always be supervised.
-You can also ask your solicitor whether the practice has received any quality awards to prove that they have high management and customer care standards in place.
-If the practice has received our ‘Lexcel’ quality award, we will be able to confirm this (you can e-mail us at email@example.com or phone 020 7320 5933).
+You can also ask your solicitor whether the practice has received any quality awards or is a member of any of our accreditation schemes to prove that they have high management and customer care standards in place.
+If the practice has received our 'Lexcel' quality award, we will be able to confirm this (you can email us at email@example.com or phone 020 7320 5933).

 For certain types of case, including personal injury, your solicitor may be prepared to work on a conditional fee basis.
 This is more commonly known as a 'no win, no fee' arrangement.
 If you win the case, your solicitor's fees will usually be paid by the other side.
 If you lose, you do not have to pay your solicitor's fees.
 You may be asked to take out an insurance policy to pay for the other side's costs if you lose.
 There are various types of conditional fee arrangement, but not all solicitors take cases on this basis.